Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 int counterValue = wordount.getMycounter();
 ```

 {{%refer%}}
 [The Space Counters](./the-space-counters.html)
 {{%/refer%}}

 {{%anchor aggregators%}}

 # Aggregators

-There is no need to retrieve the entire data set from the space to the client side , iterate the result set and perform the aggregation.
-This would be an expensive activity as it might return large amount of data into the client application.
-The Aggregators allow you to perform the entire aggregation activity at the space side avoiding any data retrieval back to the client side.
+There is no need to retrieve the entire data set from the Space to the client side, iterate the result set and perform the aggregation.
+This would be an expensive activity as it might return large amounts of data to the client application.
+The Aggregators allow you to perform the entire aggregation activity on the Space side, avoiding any data retrieval back to the client side.

-Example:
+**Example**

 {{%tabs%}}
 {{%tab "  Application "%}}